JoshCheek/git-practice/Readme.md

-This is a practice git project!
+This is a practice git project.
 Oh joy!
-Hooray!
+Hip Hip Hooray!